 If a simple majority of the votes cast in the election favor the adopted tax rate, the adopted tax rate stands.
 9 If the voters disapprove the adopted tax rate, the governing body may not adopt a tax rate that exceeds the rollback tax rate.
 10

 School districts are not required to ratify their tax rates when responding to a disaster.
 11 No election is called if the school district is spending increased revenue to respond to a disaster for the year following the year in which the disaster occurred.
-12 Disasters include tornadoes, hurricanes, floods or other similar events that affect the school district, but do not include drought.
-13 For these purposes, a disaster exists only if the governor requests federal disaster assistance for the area.
+12 Disasters include tornadoes, hurricanes, floods, wildfires or other similar events that affect the school district, but do not include drought.
+13 The tax rate adopted is only good for the current year for which the rate is adopted.
+If a district adopts a tax rate for the amount by which that rate exceeds the district’s voter-approval tax rate for that tax year may not be considered when calculating the district’s voter-approval tax rate for the tax year following the year in which the district adopts the tax rate.
+For these purposes, a disaster exists only if the governor requests federal disaster assistance for the area.
 14

 If a taxing unit other than a school district adopts a tax rate that exceeds the rollback tax rate, voters in the taxing unit may petition for an election on the tax increase.
 15Step 1: Petition for an election